Converting Non Profit to For Profit

 Donations to nonprofits are tax-deductible.
 Those tax deductions mean the government isn't receiving money it would have otherwise, so the government assumes ownership of every nonprofit's assets.

 With that in mind, a nonprofit's board members are considered representatives who are supposed to act according to the will of the government.
 The problem is that doing what is best for the government isn't always in line with doing what is best for the nonprofit and its cause.

 A common practice for nonprofits is to combine services with business activities, such as an employee development center running a restaurant as a job training site, or a women's shelter selling items made by its residents.
 These activities can occasionally fall under the nonprofit umbrella, but in most cases the organizations form a separate for-profit entity for the business activity.
 The revenue from the for-profit arm is donated back to the nonprofit in a practice known as wholly owned for-profit subsidiaries.

 Creating for-profit subsidiaries allows organizations to leverage their existing goods and experience in order to earn funds for their organization.
 Because earnings from subsidiaries are often related to the nonprofit's mission, they are often considered related income and are not taxed.

 Adding a subsidiary or changing tax-exempt status can be a long process.
 It is best to talk to an experienced lawyer and accountant to understand the long-term effects of electing either status.

 If you need help with converting nonprofit to for-profit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.